mmikowski/hi_score/README.md

   google-chrome http://localhost:8080/build/latest/dist
 ```

-The `xhi build,dev_start` command installs vendor assets; copies, configures, and patches vendor files for development; configures and starts an HTTP server; lints code with ESLint and other checks, lists TODO items for developer review; runs all regression test suites in `test.d`; calculates and reports test coverage; minimizes, obsfucates, and creates a unique distribution directory containing multiple applications.
+The `bin/xhi` tool guides developers through lifecycle stages and employs sophisticated dependency checking to help avoid mistakes.
+The `bin/xhi build,dev_start` command installs vendor assets; copies, configures, and patches vendor files for development; configures and starts an HTTP server; lints code with ESLint and other checks, lists TODO items for developer review; runs all regression test suites in `test.d`; calculates and reports test coverage; minimizes, obsfucates, and creates a unique distribution directory containing multiple applications.
 The latest build can always be found in `build/latest/dist`.

-There are now three example applications to inspect.
+The project is provided with three example applications.
 Two (`app-ex01.html` and `app-ex02.html`) are quite simple.
 The third, Typebomb2 (`app-tb02.html`). is the latest addition and it is far less trivial.
 Use the Chrome developer tools to inspect the CSS, the DOM, and the JavaScript.
 Notice how CSS classes are obsfucated and namespaced.
 A snapshot of the Typebomb2 game in action is shown below.

 ![Typebomb2][_0B]

 ---
 ## Key benefits
-**`hi_score`** solves lots of hard stuff out-of-the-box so we can focus on improving things that really matter, like the JavaScript, HTML, CSS and application logic.:
+**`hi_score`** solves lots of hard stuff out-of-the-box so we can focus on improving things that really matter, like JavaScript, HTML, CSS and application logic.
+Key benefits are listed below.

-- Automated full-lifecycle best practice with the `xhi` tool
+- Automated full-lifecycle best practice with the `bin/xhi` tool
-- Integration with GIT and NPM lifecycles
+- Integration with Git and NPM lifecycles
 - Fully managed vendor assets including SCMS controlled patching, deployment, packaging, and distribution
-- Vendor assets include JavaScript, CSS, Fonts, Images, and others
+- Vendor assets include JavaScript, CSS, fonts, images, and others
 - Development web server (WIP HTTPS and HTTP/2)
+- Drop-directory TDD with JSDOM
-- TDD with JSDOM, drop directory and code coverage reports
+- Code coverage reports per build
 - Linting (ESLint, whitespace check, strict check, TODO check)
 - Automatic install of comprehensive commit-hook
-- Battle-tested `xhi` libraries with 99% coverage of core utilities
+- Battle-tested libraries with 99% coverage of core utilities
 - Automatic namespacing and run-time control of CSS using [PowerCSS][_11]
 - All code written to a consistent [standard][_04]
 - Type safety using [type-casting][_05]